Relations between Poincar\'e series for quasi-complete intersection homomorphisms: Introduction

-This is \cref{t:main} in the paper and is presented with a slightly different (but equivalent) formulation.
-Its proof is given after first establishing, in \cref{sec:koszul}, intermediary results that describe $\ps^Q_M$ in terms of the Poincar\'e series of $M$ regarded as a differential graded (abbreviated to \emph{dg}) module over $E$.
+The proofs of these results are given after first establishing, in \cref{sec:koszul}, intermediary results that describe $\ps^Q_M$ in terms of the Poincar\'e series of $M$ regarded as a differential graded (abbreviated to \emph{dg}) module over $E$.
 Here $E$ is viewed as a dg $Q$-algebra in the usual way, i.e.~an exterior algebra on $E_1$ with differential equal to the unique $Q$-linear derivation determined by mapping a basis of $E_1$ bijectively to a minimal generating set for $I$.
-The main result from \cref{sec:koszul}, applied to prove \cref{intro:thm}, is the following: \begin{introthm} Fix a local ring $(Q,\m,k)$, an ideal $I$ of $Q$ minimally generated by a sequence of length $n$, and set $E$ to be the Koszul complex on a minimal generating set of $I$ and $R=Q/I$.
+The main result from \cref{sec:koszul}, applied to prove aforementioned results in \cref{sec:qci}, is the following: \begin{introthm} Fix a local ring $(Q,\m,k)$, an ideal $I$ of $Q$ minimally generated by a sequence of length $n$, and set $E$ to be the Koszul complex on a minimal generating set of $I$ and $R=Q/I$.
 For each bounded below complex of finitely generated $R$-modules $M$, there are coefficient-wise inequalities:

 Furthermore, \begin{enumerate} \item if $I \subseteq \m\ann_Q(M)$, then equality holds in the first inequality above; \item if $I\cap \m^2\subseteq \m I$, then equality holds in the second inequality above. \end{enumerate} \end{introthm}